 Yes.
 The FOIA Service Center invites dialogue with any member of the requester community prior to filing and reaches out in appropriate cases to requesters after filing, to help the requester more reasonably describe and clarify the request.
 This consultation helps both to direct requesters to publicly-available records that can be accessed immediately and outside of the standard FOIA request process and to improve the efficient routing of FOIA requests once filed.
-Some frequent requesters contact the FOIA Service Center regularly prior to filing to discuss the type of information at issue and where it may likely be found, so that the information sought is reasonably described and the appropriate custodian bureau or office is identified in the filed request, thus reducing processing delays.
 Additionally, the FOIA Service Center engages in post-filing consultations in many cases where a request does not meet the requirements of a properly filed FOIA request.